danielchrenko/danielchrenko/README.md

 ### Hi there

 👋 My name is Daniel or Danny.
-I am a Computer science student at the University of Victoria, graduating December 2024.
+I am a Computer science student at the University of Victoria, graduating April 2025.
 This is where I will keep all of my personal and school projects!

 🔭 I am currently trying to learn more about game development!